Skip to content

 • And while these rules are still in the proposal stage — by no means final — hazmat generators, chemical manufacturers, transportation and storage operations have a chance to get ahead of the curve.

 Today we'll take a high-level view of two considerable changes on the horizon for chemicals manufacturing / storage.
-As always, know the team at Wise Businessware is working to stay ahead of the curve.
+As always, know the team at EHSSoftware.io is working to stay ahead of the curve.
 If your crew needs updated online compliance safety training resources once the rules are finalized, contact us.

 Highlights of OSHA's 2021 NPRM: New Classifications for Aerosols and Desensitized Explosives